Fahad123k/BloggingWeb/README.md

 # BloggingWeb
-blogging app buy a produvt and conatact me Demo
+blogging app buy a product and contact me Demo